WGLab/doc-ANNOVAR/docs/user-guide/use_case.md

 In this section, we have this use case: Prepared and update the latestes annotation database (such as ClinVar) to use in ANNOVAR using `prepare_annovar_user.pl`.

-Sometimes, we might need to have our own dataset intergrated into the ANNOVAR or you might need the latest version of a database that ANNOVAR is not yet updated, this could be down by using `prepare_annovar_user.pl` script.
+Sometimes, we might need to have our own dataset intergrated into the ANNOVAR or you might need the latest version of a database that ANNOVAR is not yet updated, this could be done by using `prepare_annovar_user.pl` script.
 Here, we denmonstrate how we annotate the latest ClinVar database as a case study, and if you want to know more details about filter-based annotation, you could refer to [here](https://annovar.openbioinformatics.org/en/latest/user-guide/filter/) for details.

 To check the lastest version of ClinVar database, you could check [here](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/).
 In this case#3, we will download and prepare the CinVar version `clinvar_20240917` for hg38.
 To do the task, we need [prepare_annovar_user.pl](http://www.openbioinformatics.org/annovar/download/prepare_annovar_user.pl) and [index_annovar.pl](https://github.com/WGLab/doc-ANNOVAR/files/6670482/index_annovar.txt), we will download them using `wget` but make sure your are in the `annovar` folder.